-Color on your egg with crayons (try our Stockmar Wax Crayons) before dyeing to create these fun patterned eggs.
-If you want to remove the wax after dyeing, you can warm the egg slightly in the microwave or oven to soften the wax, then rub it off with a cloth or paper towel.
+Color on your egg with crayons (try our Stockmar Wax Crayons) before dying to create these fun patterned eggs.
+If you want to remove the wax after dying, you can warm the egg slightly in the microwave or oven to soften the wax, then rub it off with a cloth or paper towel.

 3. Striped Eggs

 For bold, striped eggs, wrap eggs tightly with rubber bands and then dye.
 Tip: pat egg dry before removing rubber bands to prevent dye from seeping onto the white stripes.
 If you’re looking for a nice way to display your eggs, our Decorative Egg Holder, shown above, does a lovely job.